What is Flexiseq?

 Please read our information page about Osteoarthritis to learn more about the condition and how osteopathy can help.

-Here is a link of a basic overview of the research for Flexiseq done by Arthritis Research UK.
+Here is a link of a basic overview of the research for Flexiseq carried out by Arthritis Research UK.